International Travel Information: Tuberculosis

 - Ultraviolet radiation from the sun kills TB

-- Severe cough lasting more than two weeks
+- Severe cough lasting more than 2 weeks

 - Coughing up blood or sputum (mucus from deep inside the lungs)